vanix-21/Differential_transcription_kinetics_of_PFC_cell_types/README.md

-# Simulation of transcription based on the two-state model
+# Analysis of burst kinetic differences in fast-spiking and pyramidal cells

 Summary